hoverbike1/TOTK-Mods-collection/README.md

 - Cheat - Durability (10x) : SweetMini

-- Graphics - Disable Internal FXAA : Zeikken
+- Graphics - Disable Internal FXAA v2 : SweetMini

+- Resolution - New 1008p : SweetMini

-- Resolution - 1008p and 1026p : Zeikken
+- Resolution - 1026p : Zeikken

 - Others : A real mystery.
 We gather mods found on the yuzu reddit and discord, if you are the owner of one of them, please contact us, so we can give you the credit that you deserve!